 For deep-freezing, the shrimps were passed through a cooling tunnel with nitrogen evaporators and cooled to approx. -20 °C.

-Why use a BUCO Falling Film Chiller now?
+Why a Water Chiller for the heat exchange?
+Why use a BUCO Falling Film Water Chiller now?

 By immersing the cooked shrimps in the frozen special salt-sugar solution, the freezing is a deep-freezing process and completed in one step (previously step 3 and 4).
 In addition, drying out of the shrimps is avoided and the special taste is preserved.